Set up a new Gaming Duty group, or disband an existing group using form GD60.

 - fill in the form on-screen, print it off and post it to HM Revenue and Customs (HMRC)

 If you use the online form, you’ll get a reference number.
-You can use it to track the progress of your form.
+Use it to track the progress of your form.

 You must also fill in form GD56 application to register for ‘Gaming Duty in the name of the representative member.

-HMRC may refuse an application if we consider that it presents a risk to revenue.
+HMRC may refuse an application if we think that it presents a risk to revenue.

 Before you start using the postal form